KriztoferY/cppdsa-queue/README.md

-├── build/                  # to be created in the first build ├── bin/                    # to be created in the first build ├── include/                # to be created in the first build ├── lib/                    # to be created in the first build ├── ProjectConfig.h.in
+├── build/                  # to be created in the first build ├── bin/                    # to be created in the first build ├── include/                # to be created in the first build ├── ProjectConfig.h.in
 ├── CMakeLists.txt
 ├── Doxyfile